Luganodes/nebctl/README.md

 - `name`: Name of the client node on this network
 - `--key`: Configuration option key at which the editor opens (default: none)

+**NOTE**: Edit commands are executed on the client via its Nebula IP.
+This requires the host to also be connected to the Nebula network.

 #### `sync`
 ```sh
 $ nebctl sync [-h] name